PioneeringTechLab/laravel-sudo/README.md

 You may also translate the messages in that file to other languages to promote localization, as well.

 The package reads from this file (using the configured localization) for all messages it must display to the user or write to any logs.

+### Validation Messages

+* `errors.v.password.required` - error message raised when the `sudo_password` field is left empty on the view

+### Authentication Messages

+* `errors.a.password.invalid` - error message raised when the sudo password entered does not match the user's credentials

 ## View